 If you are homeless, you can register to vote by giving details of where you spend a substantial amount of your time.
 This could be a night shelter (for example, your Centrepoint accommodation), a day service you go to regularly, or even an address that's near to a park bench or the doorway to a shop.

 It's easy: you can head down to your local polling station in person, which will usually be in a public building, like a school or a local hall.
 If you live away from home or are abroad, you can vote by post.
 If you are unable to vote in person, you can also ask someone to vote on your behalf, which is known as a proxy vote.

 Why should I register to vote?

-If you haven't yet registered to vote, you have until midnight tonight, 26 November, to do so.
-Register online here.
+If you haven't yet registered to vote, you can do so online here.